2018 faculty members are listed below. Updates will be made regularly leading up to July.

 In addition to his role as an Associate Professor of Theater Arts at Rutgers University, Marshall is also the Producing Artistic Director of the Tony Award winning® Crossroads Theatre Company, located in New Brunswick, NJ.
 He has over 30 years of theater and live entertainment management experience in a wide variety of key executive positions at some of New York city’s most prestigious venues including the world famous Apollo Theater, the world’s most famous arena – Madison Square Garden, the historic landmark Radio City Music Hall, and Disney On Broadway’s The Lion King.
 Marshall proudly serves on the Board of Directors for the Theater Communications Group (TCG), and has served as a Commissioner of the NJ Public Broadcasting Authority (operators of NJTV, formerly known as NJN).
 He is also a member of Association of Theatrical Press Agents and Managers (ATPAM).
 Marshall earned a BA in Theater Arts from Rutgers University and an MA in Arts Management from New York University.
 He was also a member of the New Brunswick Arts Council, and, Marshall taught arts management from 1990 to 2002 at Drew University in Madison, N.J.

-Jade Cintron is an Arts/ESL Educator and administrator who is thrilled to be returning for her 5th year at RSAC.
+Jade Cintron is an ESL & Theatre Teacherpreneur who is thrilled to be returning for her 6th year at RSAC.
 Being an RSAC alum herself (RSAC 2004!) she has the unique experience of knowing the program from inside out and therefore the participants and staff mean the world to her.
 During her studies at Rutgers, Jade Cintron worked in the marketing and production departments of prestigious theatres and companies such as The State Theatre in New Brunswick, mtvU, and The Broadway League.
 Having realized that she was more of a “Jack of All Trades and Master of None” she graduated from Rutgers College in 2009 with a double major in Theatre & Journalism Media Studies and a double minor in Cultural Anthropology & Spanish.
-She then went on to earn her Teaching English as a Second Language certificate in Barcelona, Spain where she lived for the past 8 years teaching English through theatre, song, and movement as well as doing marketing and event coordination for different arts/linguistic groups.
+She then went on to earn her Teaching English as a Second Language certificate in Barcelona, Spain where she lived for 8 years (2009-2017) teaching English through theatre, song, and movement as well as doing marketing and event coordination for different arts/linguistic groups.
 A true performer at heart, Jade Cintron has also had the pleasure of performing in a variety of plays, musicals, cabarets and other events while abroad.
-As of March 2017, she is back in the states working with RSAC year round and will be starting her Graduate studies in Arts Administration at Drexel University in the Fall.
+She is currently working on her Masters degree at Drexel University in Arts Administration and is specifically looking at the role of creating language and theatre curriculum as a vehicle for social justice and understanding.

 KEVIN J. KITTLE (Acting Teacher)